Kerem Oktar

 Who am I?

-I was born and raised in Istanbul (Turkey); studied economics and cognitive science at Pomona College (CA); and am currently at Princeton (NJ), advancing research alongside a fantastic community of collaborators.
+I was born and raised in Istanbul (merhaba!); studied economics and cognitive science at Pomona College (CA); and completed my PhD in Psychology at Princeton (NJ).
+I am presently advancing research alongside a fantastic community of collaborators.

 Resources.